AdrienChampion/induction_for_dummies/src/preface/readme.md

 programs we will analyze.
 They are relatively simple to understand and require little encoding to analyze them, meaning the encoding will be understandable when we look at it.

-Next we discuss *bounded model checking*, which on its own cannot (usually) prove anything: it *just* finds counterexamples (bugs).
+Next let's discuss *bounded model checking*, which on its own cannot (usually) prove anything: it *just* finds counterexamples (bugs).
 The three posts after that discuss basic and more advanced induction techniques.